What We'll Cover

 Pick Delivery

 Lines get more accurate as game time approaches because, as more money enters the market, bookmakers make adjustments.
-However, there is a trade-off between access to a softer line & access to more information.
+However, there is a trade-off between access to a softer line and access to more information.

 Our research has optimized this trade-off to provide picks at the most opportune times.
-We deliver our NBA totals & all NCAA picks to our clients from approximately
+We deliver our NBA totals

 Let's Recap